grnet/pops/README.md

 for grnet.

 Runs under:
-[mon.grnet.gr/api/maps](https://mon.grnet.gr/api/maps/) and uses this data to show all Points of Presence on a map.
+[mon.grnet.gr/pops/](https://mon.grnet.gr/pops/) and uses data served from [mon.grnet.gr/api/pops/](https://mon.grnet.gr/api/pops/) to show all Points of Presence on a map.

 ## Installation